Why do some systems need a “DALI gateway”?

 A huge benefit of DALI-2 however, is bi-directional communication.
 With the ability for devices to respond back, the control system is able to obtain information about the status of the network or building.

-Information can simply advise the current state (on or off), provide more technical input such as lamp status or battery level, or even report on room occupancy, temperature, CO2 levels, and much more, dependent on sensors utilised.
+Information can simply advise the current state (on or off), provide more technical input such as lamp status or battery level, or even report on room occupancy, temperature, air quality, and much more, dependent on sensors utilised.

 A true DALI system, utilising smart controllers and system software, can provide comprehensive scene selection, fault diagnostics, and allows for remote monitoring and reporting, assisting with compliance for emergency lighting, and overall maintenance.